ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

         #### **Custom Wire Preparation**

-        An a ISO 9001 Quality accredited manufacturer, all our wire and cable preparation assemblies are made to the highest standard and given full electrical testing.
+        All our wire and cable preparation assemblies are custom made from drawing and specification.
+Accredited to ISO 9001 we are fully committed to quality and ensure that all products are made to the highest standard.
+Every batch of wire preparation is given a pull off force test to assess crimped connections and to ensure that terminals are properly attached.
       title: ""
   - type: column
     column: